microsoft/FactoryOrchestrator/docs/docs/get-started-with-factory-orchestrator.md

 ```

 ### (Optional & **not** recommended) Enable network access
-By default, the Factory Orchestrator service only allows client connections from the same device the service is running on (ie localhost only).
+By default, the Factory Orchestrator service only allows client connections from the same device the service is running on (i.e. localhost only).
 However, service can be configured to allow connections from clients anywhere on your local network.

 ***⚠⚠⚠⚠ WARNING: Please read and understand the following before enabling network access! ⚠⚠⚠⚠***